 Why are you afraid?
 Do you fear a lack of control?
 Write it down in a journal and if necessary reach out to someone to discuss it.
 Remember that you have the power to overcome your fears and anxieties.
 Don’t let them control you.
 Think of the reward when you get to your destination.

-5. Learn to seperate fear from true danger.
+5. Learn to separate fear from true danger.

 Often we fear things that are not even an imminent danger to us.
 When you feel your heart racing during your flight, remember that there is no problem.
 You are just nervous and that’s totally okay.
 Breathe and remind yourself that these pilots and flight attendants do this many times a day.
 They don’t want anything bad to happen either and will do everything in their power to make sure everyone gets to their destination safely.